alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 <h2 id="why_not_automation">Why not use automated tools?</h2>

-I'm a big fan of automated tools for archiving the web, I think they're an essential part of web preservation, and I've used many of them.
+I'm a big fan of automated tools for archiving the web, I think they're an essential part of web preservation, and I've used many of them in the past.

 Tools like [ArchiveBox], [Webrecorder], and the [Wayback Machine] have preserved enormous chunks of the web -- pages that would otherwise be lost.
 I paid for a Pinboard [archiving account] for a decade, and I search the Internet Archive at least once a week.
 I've used command-line tools like [wget], and last year I wrote my own tool to [create Safari webarchives][safari_webarchives].

 The size and scale of today's web archives are only possible because of automation.

 But automation isn't a panacea, it's a trade-off.
 You're giving up accuracy for speed and volume.
 If nobody is reviewing pages as they're archived, it's more likely that they'll contain mistakes or be missing essential files.

-When I reviewed my old Pinboard archive, I found a lot of pages that were missing, broken, or incomplete.
+When I reviewed my old Pinboard archive, I found a lot of pages that [weren't archived properly][archival_quality] -- they had missing images, or broken styles, or relied on JavaScript from the original site.
-These were web pages I really care about, and I thought I had them backed up, but that turned out to be a false sense of security.
+These were web pages I really care about, and I thought I had them saved, but that was a false sense of security.
-I've found this sort of mistake whenever I've relied on automated tools to archive the web.
+I've found issues like this whenever I've used automated tools to archive the web.

 That's why I decided to create my archive manually -- it's slower, but it gives me the comfort of knowing that I have a good copy of every page.